abidimir/abidimir/README.md

 📍 detroit, MI • ✉️ abidimir@umich.edu • 🔗 linkedin.com/in/abidimir

     🌱 Currently pursuing my BS in Data Science at the University of Michigan!
+    🧐 Learning PyTorch, Cloud Computing concepts, and a bit of ML 📙 Check out my resume
     💬 Check out my projects below!
-    🔭  Ask me about anything related to physics
-    👨‍💻  Learn more about my projects below!
-    ⚡  Fun fact: I've been to over a dozen countries!

 ⚡️ a few quick facts

     🔭 I’m currently building my portfolio
-    🧐 Learning PyTorch, Cloud Computing concepts, and a bit of ML 👨‍💻 I’m passionate about building data science projects 📝 I love experimenting with new machine learning models 📙 Check out my resume
+    👨‍💻 I’m passionate about building data science projects 📝 I love experimenting with new machine learning models 🔭 Ask me about anything related to physics
     🎉 Fun Fact: AI can "dream"!
 In 2015, Google’s neural network created bizarre images of cats with human faces

 ♟ languages & tools